NUTRITION AND MENTAL HEALTH

 A person’s energy drops drastically if any step in the energy pathway is blocked by nutrient deficiencies, toxic metals, toxic chemicals, infection or other problems.
 It is not wonder many people seek out caffeinated beverages or other stimulants to keep going today!

 When this rate is too fast or too slow, one’s energy level decreases dramatically.
 This is somewhat like pedaling a bicycle in the wrong gear.
-Some people may be familiar with the engine problems that occur by running a car in the wrong gear as well.
+Another analogy is running a car in the wrong gear.
+The body has a torque curve, somewhat similar to the torque curve of an internal combustion engine in which the power drops off at the low and at the very high rate of speed.
+This causes loss of power.

 In addition to energy loss, specific emotional and behavioral symptoms are associated with a fast or an excessively slow oxidation rate.